creatsomemodbutbad/minecraft-cookie-login-mod/README.md

-# minecraft-cookie-login-mod
+multiple accounts mod
 for all version
 only forge
-DONT ASK ME WHY ITS SO SMALL  ITS JUST USE THE COOKIE TO LOGIN
+DONT ASK ME WHY ITS SO SMALL  ITS JUST
+A MUTIPLE ACC MOD